-To request a new copy of your rights and responsibilities contact your RN Case Manager or the main office.
+To request a new copy of your rights and responsibilities, contact your RN Case Manager or the main office - 505-272-2910.

 For concerns regarding eligibility, service delivery, and termination of services it is best to discuss with the nurse case manager first.
 If the problem remains unresolved, contact the MFCMP Program Director, Ann Marie Parmenter, at 505-362-6932.
+If it remains unresolved, contact the MFW Manager at DDSD, Josh Parkins, at 505-670-8954.

-For ongoing concerns related to eligibility determination or termination of services, contact the MCO Care Coordinator.
-Level of Care eligibility and Individual Service Plan (ISP) denials come from the MCO.
-The MCO sends the individual/family a letter describing what happened and what the appeal process is.
-The contact information and phone number are on the denial letter and on the individual's Medicaid card.
+For concerns directly related to eligibility determination or termination of services, Level of Care (LOC) and Individual Service Plan (ISP) denials come from Comagine (TPA).
+Comagine sends the individual and family a letter, describing what happened and what the appeal process is.
+The denial letter includes contact information for Comagine.
+Their phone number is 866-962-2180.